YHWong20/YHWong20.github.io/_posts/2023-12-14-buffer-overflow-2.md

 ## Preamble - The Call Stack
 Referring to the following diagram of a call stack,
 ![Call Stack](https://avinetworks.com/wp-content/uploads/2020/06/buffer-overflow-diagram.png)

-We note the relative locations of the base pointer, return function and parameters on our call stack.
+We wish to note the relative locations of the base pointer, return function and parameters on our call stack.
 This will come in handy later.

 ## My Solution